The Kansas prison staff shortage means Lansing inmates won’t be able to see their families

 TOPEKA, Kan.
-(KCUR) — Dana Aguilar is preparing to see her son in person for what could be the last time for months.
+(Kansas News Service) — Dana Aguilar is preparing to see her son in person for what could be the last time for months.

 Her son is an inmate at the Lansing Correctional Facility, where an ongoing staff shortage has triggered an indefinite halt to in-person visits starting Dec.
 6.